ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Discussion

 \paragraph{Full inference comparison.} Table~\ref{tab:energy-full} compares full-inference energy for ArrowFlow's best Digits configuration (7-view ensemble, \texttt{[256]} layers, $V = 64$) against a single MLP ($64 \to 128 \to 10$):

-The 7-view ensemble erodes much of the per-operation advantage, reducing the ratio to $\sim$1.2$\times$ at the full-inference level.
+Here the output layer compares the length-$256$ hidden ranking to $C=10$ class filters ($3CV=7{,}680$ displacement operations per view) and predicts by $\arg\min$ rather than a full sort; the hidden layer includes its $N\log_2 N$ ranking cost.
+The 7-view ensemble erodes nearly all of the per-operation advantage, reducing the ratio to only $\approx$1.05$\times$ at the full-inference arithmetic level.
 However, three factors make the real-world advantage substantially larger: \begin{enumerate}[leftmargin=2em] \item \textbf{Memory bandwidth}: ArrowFlow's 8-bit parameters require 4$\times$ less memory bandwidth than FP32 weights.
 On memory-bound hardware (edge devices, neuromorphic chips), this translates directly to energy savings. \item \textbf{Parallelism}: The 7 views are embarrassingly parallel and operate on compact integer data, making them highly amenable to SIMD or multi-core execution with minimal inter-core communication. \item \textbf{No multiply hardware}: ArrowFlow requires only comparators, adders, and index tables---no floating-point multiply units.
 On an ASIC designed for ArrowFlow's operation profile, the die area and static power savings from eliminating FP multipliers would be substantial. \end{enumerate}

 \paragraph{Neuromorphic hardware alignment.} ArrowFlow's computation maps naturally to neuromorphic architectures:

 \begin{itemize}[leftmargin=2em] \item \textbf{Rank-order coding.} Thorpe's rank-order coding \citep{thorpe1998rapid, thorpe2001spike} encodes stimulus strength via the \emph{order} of neural spikes rather than firing rates---precisely the representation ArrowFlow operates on.
 A ranking filter in ArrowFlow corresponds to a stored spike-order template, and the footrule distance corresponds to the total spike-timing displacement.
 Imam and Cleland \citep{imam2020rapid} demonstrated that temporal-order-based classification on Intel Loihi achieves 1000$\times$ better energy efficiency than conventional CPU solutions.